 The ability to listen and hear a message is important to making sure that you are participating as effectively as you can within the conversation.
 Listening with an open mind will also contribute to your success in the exchange.
 Often people listen to someone but as they are hearing what they are saying, they are formulating their response or making a judgement on what’s being said before the sentence is finished.
 It is important to listen all the way through and even ask questions if you are not entirely sure of the message being given.

 It is also easy when receiving a message, to take things personally that are not meant to be personal.
-Make sure you are very informed of the intent of your conversations with others before making any judgements.
+Make sure you are very informed of the intent of your conversations with others before making any judgments.
 Explore the different aspects of communication in your environment on and off the playing field.
 Observe others communication strategies and their effectiveness and then record your own thoughts on the notes pages and the communication tool.

 There are three types of communication we use whether we are aware of it or not.
 They include: